Natural Adversaries: Fuzzing Autonomous Vehicles with Realistic Roadside Object Placements: Implementation and Evaluation

 \textbf{\emph{RQ2: Can natural attack scenarios cause traffic law violations?}} To answer this question, we applied our fuzzing algorithm to systematically test all testable traffic law specifications (including the multiple sub-laws) provided with the LawBreaker~\cite{Sun-Poskitt-et_al22a} tool.
 Our experiment covered all `testable' laws, excluding those that cannot be tested due to limitations in the simulator.
 For instance, traffic regulations related to traffic lights with arrow lights are non-testable because LGSVL only supports traffic lights with circular lights.

 The results are summarised in Table~\ref{tab:coverage_of_failures}.
 Here, we present all the testable laws applicable to AVs within the platform.
 However, certain other relevant laws cannot be tested due to limitations in the available maps.
-For example, law 49 regulates that vehicles should not make U-turns at railway crossings, sharp bends, steep slopes, or tunnels.
+For example, law 49 specifies that vehicles should not make U-turns at railway crossings, sharp bends, steep slopes, or tunnels.
 Unfortunately, the current maps of existing platforms~(LGSVL and CARLA) do not include representations of these specific locations, rendering them untestable under the current conditions.

 Within this table, the `LawBreaker' and `\coolname' columns indicate whether Apollo violated the specific traffic regulation listed in the first two columns.
 We mark $\surd$ for a traffic law $\phi$ if and only if $\pi \nvDash \phi$ happened for a scenario generated by LawBreaker or \coolname.
-We conducted multiple test runs, repeating the corresponding test cases at least three times to confirm and ensure the reproducibility of all issues.
-Note that the tools are violating laws using different mutation strategies: LawBreaker mutates the driving behaviour of other vehicles and pedestrians, whereas \coolname instead mutates the placement of roadside objects subject to the roadside design guidelines (Table~\ref{tab:restriction_spec}). \coolname's strategy is much more challenging due to the additional restrictions entailed.
+We repeated each test case at least three times to ensure reproducibility and mitigate potential flakiness in simulation-based ADS testing~\cite{Osikowicz-et_al25a}.
+Note that the tools are violating laws using different mutation strategies: LawBreaker mutates the driving behaviour of other vehicles and pedestrians, whereas \coolname mutates only the placement of roadside objects subject to the roadside design guidelines (Table~\ref{tab:restriction_spec}). \coolname's strategy is thus much more challenging due to the additional restrictions.

 As can be seen from the table, even while constrained to satisfy road design guidelines, \coolname still manages to incite violations of a majority of the traffic laws.
 In comparison to LawBreaker, \coolname covers all the traffic laws that LawBreaker violates.
 Additionally, \coolname has the capability to activate an additional sub-law, specifically sub-law 7 of Article 51, which regulates that turning vehicles yield to straight-moving vehicles, whereas pedestrians and right-turning vehicles travelling in the opposite direction yield to left-turning vehicles.
 The activation of this supplementary sub-law is triggered by the presence of adversarial objects along the roadside.
 Note that \coolname found an additional law violation compared to LawBreaker \emph{despite the restriction} to modifying roadside object placements only.